AllenDang/giu/README.md

 brew install mingw-w64
 ```

-2. Prepare and embed application icon to executable and build.
+2. Prepare and embed the application icon into the executable and build.

 ```sh
 cat > YourExeName.rc << EOL